zgulde/typedMessage/README.md

 ## [Demo][demo]

+ This API you to quickly and easily create awesome-looking animated messages on your webpage.
+It animated a message one character at a time, creating a typewriter-style animation.

  Based on [Lea Verou's CSS typing animation][1].

-This allows you to quickly and easily create awesome-looking typed messages on your webpage.
+## Quick Start

+    var myTypedMessage = new TypedMessage($display, 'Hello, World');

+    $('#some-btn').click(function(){
+        myTypedMessage.show();
+    });

+This will show the message on the $display element when some-btn is clicked.

 ## Overview
 - [Usage](#usage)